cloudfoundry/bpm-release/docs/runtime.md

 A workaround for this if you don't want to manage this is to have the process in your configuration file be `/bin/bash -c` and have it invoke your real process. `bash` will make sure that you don't end up with zombies.
+Unfortunately `bash` does not forward signals to child processes by default and so you'll need to make sure that you forward on any signals to your subprocess too.

 We're going to remove this rough edge in the next major version of BPM.